Traffic Safety Committee

 Frequently Asked Questions

-• How does a School Street work, and why?
+How does a School Street work, and why?

 There is still plenty of room for school buses to access the bus zone and for neighbors to access their homes.
-Because our School Street uses temporary signage and is not permanently installed in concrete, this one block of 19th will be closed to pass through traffic from 7am–5pm on school days.
+Because our School Street uses temporary signage and is not permanently installed in concrete, this one block of 19th is closed to pass through traffic 7AM – 5PM on school days.
+Over the summer, SDOT stores the signs for us, and then they return for the next school year.
+For more information, please see seattle.gov/schoolstreets.

-• Why is the School Street on 19th and not one of the other streets near Salmon Bay?
+Why is the School Street on 19th and not one of the other streets near Salmon Bay?

 We considered several options, and concluded that designating one block of 19th as a School Street would best meet our community’s safety needs while minimizing inconveniences to neighbors.
 65th is classified as an arterial and cannot be designated a School Street.
 In Fall 2024, there was a brief School Street pilot on 18th between 65th and 67th.
 However, it was not part of a well-communicated circulation plan.
 Families who drive did not have a clear route to access the school, and unsafe driver behaviors (U-turns, backing up, illegal parking, etc.) increased.
 It was canceled after about one week.